loloof64/react-native-chess-oex-scanner-android/README.md

 # react-native ChessOexScannerAndroid

-Use your installed chess OEX engines on your android device in your Nativescript applications.
+Use your installed chess OEX engines on your android device in your React Native applications.

 ## Installation